Sir Thomas Hislop, 1st Baronet: In captivity

-In 1812, Hislop was made commander-in-chief at Bombay as a lieutenant general and sailed to take up his position in the frigate HMS Java.
-On 29 December 1812, Java engaged USS Constitution and was captured, Hislop was made a prisoner.
-During the naval engagement, Hislop had remained on deck and participated in the fighting, and was commended for his service.
-He was released at Salvador in Brazil and returned to Britain.
+Time in India

 In late 1814, Hislop finally took up a post in India as Commander-in-Chief of the Madras Army.
 He was rewarded for his services the same year with a baronetcy and investiture as a Knight Commander of the Order of the Bath.
 In 1817, the Third Anglo-Maratha War broke out and Hislop was given command of the main British force, numbering 5,500 men.
 Advancing on 10 November, Hislop defeated the 35,000 strong army of Malhar Rao Holkar at the Battle of Mahidpur on 21 December and then ensured the surrender of the Maratha border fortresses.
 One fort at Talnar refused to surrender, and Hislop seized the fort and massacred all 300 of its defenders.
 With the campaign complete, Hislop's army was dissolved in March 1818.
 For his leadership in the campaign he was advanced to a Knight Grand Cross of the Order of the Bath.

 Hislop's actions at Talnar came under investigation at the urging of the Governor-General of India, Lord Moira, and as a result he was specifically excluded from the vote of thanks proposed in the House of Commons.
 He was also embroiled in a controversy surrounding the distribution of the valuables confiscated from the Marathas, known as the "Deccan Prize".
 Although Hislop claimed the rewards for distribution among his forces, an alternative claim for a force led by Lord Moira was held as equally valid even though they took no part in the fighting.
 Despite a political defence of his character by the Duke of Wellington, Hislop was removed from command in 1820.
-He remained in India however and in 1822 he married Emma Elliott of Madras.
+He remained in India.

+Later life

 Later in life he served briefly in 1822 as Colonel in Chief of the Sutherland Highlanders following the death of William Wemyss then as honorary colonel for the 51st Regiment of Foot (1822–29) and the 48th Regiment of Foot (1829–43) and spent a number of years after his return to Britain as an equerry to Prince Adolphus, Duke of Cambridge.
 He died at his home in Charlton, Kent in 1843.

+Family

-His daughter, Emma Eleanor Elizabeth, married William Hugh Elliot-Murray-Kynynmound, 3rd Earl of Minto, in 1844.
+Hislop married in 1822 Emma Elliot of Madras, daughter of Hugh Elliot.
+Their daughter, Emma Eleanor Elizabeth, married William Elliot-Murray-Kynynmound, 3rd Earl of Minto, in 1844.